 From 19871995, Margie was both the editor and the major contributing writer for EVENTS magazine, a bimonthly publication having the highest distribution [125,000] of any publication in Sonoma County, California.
 Since 1995, she has been hired to edit, proofread, and copywrite for a variety of clients including Kodansha International Publishers headquartered in Tokyo, Japan, Nolo Press (Berkeley and Occidental, California), Metamorphic Press (Occidental, California), and numerous self-publishing authors.
 She has been a professional writer, proofreader, and editor since college, her news and feature articles appearing in more than 175 publications.
 She has also enjoyed helping innumerable writers edit their books before self-publishing and has ghost-written speeches for local community leaders.

-Her most recent honors have been her inclusion in: Whos Who in America (2013); the Biltmore Whos Who Among Executives and Professionals (2011); the International Biographical Centre [IBC]s International Professional of the Year (2009); 21st Century Award for Achievement (2009); the IBC International Presidents Award for Iconic Achievement (2009); the year 2009 Dictionary of International Biography; the years 20052012 editions (including the 25th Silver Anniversary Edition) of Whos Who of American Women, the years 20042009 editions of Whos Who in American Education; the 2000 editions of Whos Who in the West, The Dictionary of International Biography; the 20012002 edition of Strathmores Whos Who; and, her nomination for inclusion in the next published editions of Whos Who in America, Whos Who in The World, Outstanding People of the 20th Century, Whos Who in the 21st Century, and Outstanding Intellectuals of the 20th Century.
+Her most recent honors have been her inclusion in: Whos Who in America (2013 and 2014); the Biltmore Whos Who Among Executives and Professionals (2011); the International Biographical Centre [IBC]s International Professional of the Year (2009); 21st Century Award for Achievement (2009); the IBC International Presidents Award for Iconic Achievement (2009); the year 2009 Dictionary of International Biography; the years 20052012 editions (including the 25th Silver Anniversary Edition) of Whos Who of American Women, the years 20042009 editions of Whos Who in American Education; the 2000 editions of Whos Who in the West, The Dictionary of International Biography; the 20012002 edition of Strathmores Whos Who; and, her nomination for inclusion in the next published editions of Whos Who in America, Whos Who in The World, Outstanding People of the 20th Century, Whos Who in the 21st Century, and Outstanding Intellectuals of the 20th Century.
 She was also chosen by the International Biographical Centre Editorial and Advisory Board as: an International Woman of the Year for the years 2000 and 2001, and International Personality of the Year for 2001, and was awarded the 20th Century Award for Achievement.
 Margie has also been included in the IBCs editions of 2000 Outstanding Women of the 20th Century, 2000 Outstanding Scholars of the 20th Century, the Cambridge Whos Who among Executives, Professionals, and Entrepreneurs, and the 2004 edition of 2000 Outstanding Intellectuals of the 21st Century.